SkafteNicki/dtu_mlops/10_reproducibility/readme.md

-# 8. Reproduceability and cofiguration files
+# 10. Reproducibility and configuration files

-Today is all about reproduceability - one of those concepts that everyone agrees is very important and something should be done about, but reality is that it is very hard to secure full reproduceability.
+Today is all about reproducibility - one of those concepts that everyone agrees is very important and something should be done about, but reality is that it is very hard to secure full reproducibility.

 For the first set of exercises we have provided a single script.
 Your task is to use Hydra to make sure that everything gets correctly logged such that you would be able to exactly report to other how each experiment was configured.
-In the provided script, the hyperparameters are hardcoded into the code and your job will be to seperate them out into a configuration file.
+In the provided script, the hyperparameters are hardcoded into the code and your job will be to separate them out into a configuration file.

 ### Exercises